 Google Drive makes it easy to create and store different types of documents, so it’s likely that you will eventually need to delete a file from Google Drive.
 Whether it’s because you don’t want or need the file or you are simply trying to organize or consolidate files, this ability to delete files is very helpful.

 Google Docs and Google Sheets are excellent alternatives to some more expensive word-processing and spreadsheet-editing applications.
-They offer simple and accessible sharing tools, and have many of the same feature you find in Microsoft office.
+They offer simple and accessible sharing tools, and have many of the same features you find in Microsoft Office.
 You can even save the files that you create and edit to your Google Drive folder, making them accessible from any computer and many mobile devices.

 But if you haven’t upgraded your Google Drive storage, then you may find that you are running out of space.
 Or maybe you have so many files that it is becoming difficult to find the important ones.